-Hanging pictures on bare walls and even altering the layout of books in a bookshelf can help reduce the number of harsh reflections in a room.
-A bookshelf of neatly-stacked books all in a row won’t do much for your cause.
+Hanging pictures on bare walls won’t do much but altering the layout of books in a bookshelf can help reduce the number of harsh reflections in a room.
+A bookshelf of neatly stacked books all in a row won’t do much for your cause.
 Lay some down and play with the various depths and positions, however, and you’ve just created a natural diffusor.
 Those cost lots of money in the real world—so why not experiment with rolling your own in the easiest way possible!

 Finally, Look at Taming Bright Speakers

 If, after all of this, you still feel as if your loudspeakers are the culprit, it’s still not hopeless.
 The first thing you want to do is notice how your speakers are positioned.
 If they are pointed directly at you, taming bright speakers might mean those tweeters need to be angled in more of a parallel arrangement.
 This is tricky because it also affects the soundstage—the way in which what you are listening to is represented in the space in front of you.
 Still, there is often some leeway and compromise to be had in speaker positioning, particularly when you’re dealing with an overly bright system.